STORY / GAMEPLAY

-On a sunny afternoon, the two little naughty brothers John and Jim, were playing with their rubber balls in the fields near their home.
-The summer holidays had begun and they were jumping around with no other worries in life than who they were going to tease.
-But all of a sudden the sky darkened, the birds stopped singing, and a chilly wind sweeped over the landscape!
-A powerful beam lit up everything around them, and gravity seemed to change direction.
-In a whirlpool of colours and light, the two brothers kept falling, completely loosing track of time, place and dimension.
-They were captured in a surreal reality, and nobody was going to help them getting back into this world, except you, hopefully!
+On a sunny afternoon, the two naughty brothers John and Jim were playing with their rubber balls in a field near their home.
+Summer holidays already started and both those kids were jumping around having no other worries than who they were going to tease next.
+But all of a sudden, the sky went dark, the birds stopped chirping and a chilly wind blew all over the landscape.
+A powerful beam lit up everything and gravity seemed to change direction.
+In a whirlpool of colors and bright light, the two brothers kept on falling, completely losing track of time, place and dimension.
+They were captured inside a surreal world and apparently nobody will help them getting back to the real ones!

-You control John or Jim or both (the game can be in one or two player mode) and guide them through five worlds on a quest to defeat the evil king.
-The worlds consist of linked rooms, and you must find a key in each of them to progress to the next.
-Each world is full of deadly surprises, including deadly pits and several nasties, related to the level story-line, including robots, blobby things, soldiers, plasma balls, mummies, crocodiles, spiders, birds etc. John and Jim must jump on several platforms, collecting power-ups and shooting with their rubber balls the enemies until the exit key is reached.
-Some of the nasties need split-second timing to be dispatched, otherwise one touch from the assorted opponents and you go back to the start of the screen losing a life instantly.
-Fortunately, bad guys don't come back after you've killed them and only the indestructible hazards remain (pits, spikes etc).
-Power-ups can increase your firepower, having more accurate hits.
-Occasionally you will stumble over a hidden bonus room or need to find a switch to uncover a hidden platform.
+You control John or Jim or both (the game can be played in one or two-players mode) and guide them through five different stages on a quest to defeat the evil king that brought chaos.
+Each stage consists of linked rooms and you must find a key to progress to the next.
+Each stage is full of deadly surprises, including deadly pits and several enemies that are connected to the actual stage's storyline.
+Those enemies vary from robots, blobby things, soldiers, plasma balls, to mummies, crocodiles, spiders and birds.
+John and Jim must jump onto a number of platforms, collect power-ups and shoot their rubber balls to kill enemies until the exit key is reached.
+Some of the enemy sprites need split-second timing to be dispatched, otherwise a single collision with the assorted opponents will drag you back to the start of the screen and you will lose a life instantly.
+Fortunately, the bad guys don't come back after you kill them (they do not re-spawn) and only the indestructible hazards remain (pits, spikes and the stuff).
+Each power-up can increase your firepower and shooting accuracy and you will occasionally stumble over a hidden bonus room or you may need to find a switch to uncover a hidden platform.

-This engaging and intriguing platform game's greatest strength is its great gameplay.
+Naughty Ones is an engaging and intriguing platform game and its greatest strength is its awesome gameplay.
+GRAPHICS / SOUND

-The levels are nicely drawn without offering any special advanced techniques (multi-scrolling, EHB coloring etc) and the sprite animation is smooth.
-Each level has its own details and uses up to 40 colors on screen (32 for the play area and a few for the top infos - scoring, health etc).
-Note that for the Amiga AGA chipset version there're more than 70 colors on display, but you wouldn't really notice unless you were looking for them.
+The graphics on the Amiga OCS version are nicely designed without utilizing any special advanced techniques (multi-scrolling, EHB coloring etc) and the sprite's animation is very smooth.
+Each stage has its own little details and has more than 45 simultaneous colors (32 for the gameplay area and a few more on for the info panel on top).